jwowillo/greenerthumb/README.md

 ## Building

-* `make` and `make greenerthumb` build all targets.
+* `make` build all targets.
-* `make air` builds programs for the air sensor that run on PIs.
-* `make soil` builds programs for the soil sensor that run on PIs.
+* `make <component>` builds everything for the component, where component is one of air, soil, logger, or plotter.
-* `make test` builds the subcomponents' tests.
+* `make test` builds the programs' tests.

+`make clean` should always be run between building a component and other builds.
+This is because building a component might cause dependencies to be built for a different target architecture.

 ## Testing

-All the sub-components' tests can be run with:
+All the programs' tests can be run with:

 ```
 ./test